jjdejong/phpip/doc/renewal.md

 - `Send lapse communication` is used to register that the communication from the office has been sent.
 There is no more action to do and the case is in `closed` step.

 ## Invoicing ##
 - `Invoice` generates invoices, tasks being grouped by client, using Dolibarr.
 Tasks are transferred to `Invoiced` step.
+The price values are issued from `fees` and `cost` columns from `fees` table, or from `fee_reduced` and `cost_reduced` columns according to the presence of the classifier "SME status" recorded in the matter.
+When `grace period` is ticked and the due date is not over, `fee_factor` is applied.
+When the due date is over the done date, the price values are issued from `fees_sup` and `cost_sup` columns from `fees` table, or from `fee_sup_reduced` and `cost_sup_reduced` columns according to the presence of the classifier "SME status" recorded in the matter.

 ## Invoiced ##
 This step displays the list of already invoiced tasks.
 There is no more action to do.

 # Settings #
 ## General ##
 Some settings are included in the file `config/renewal.php`.
-The format is the one of an array in PHP.
+The syntax is the one of an array in PHP.
 The array is subdivided in several sections
 - `general`:
  - `paginate` set the number of lines in the page listing renewals.
 - `api`: used to specify access to Dolibarr application, allowing invoicing.
 If other tool is wanted for invoicing, the function `invoice` in RenewalController.php is to hack.